Algebraic cocompleteness and finitary functors: Algebraically Complete Categories

-(1) The category $\Set_{\leq \aleph_0}$ of countable sets is algebraicly complete, but not algebraicly cocomplete.
+(1) The category $\Set_{\leq \aleph_0}$ of countable sets is algebraically complete, but not algebraically cocomplete (Example \ref{E:new}).

-(2) For every uncountable regular cardinal $\lambda$ the category $\Set_{\leq\lambda}$ is algebraicly complete (by Theorem~\ref{T:pres}) and, assuming (GCH), algebraicly cocomplete (by Theorem~\ref{T:lambda}).
-The former was already proved in \cite{AK-79}, Example~14, using an entirely method.
+(2) For every uncountable regular cardinal $\lambda$ the category $\Set_{\leq\lambda}$ is algebraically complete (by Theorem~\ref{T:pres}) and, assuming GCH, algebraically cocomplete (by Theorem~\ref{T:lambda}).
+The former was already proved in \cite{AK-79}, Example~14, using an entirely different method.

-(3) For non-regular uncountable cardinals $\lambda$ the category $\Set_{\leq \lambda}$ need not be algebraicly cocomplete, see Example 5.1.
+(3) For non-regular uncountable cardinals $\lambda$ the category $\Set_{\leq \lambda}$ need not be algebraically cocomplete, see Example 5.1.

 \end{exa}